 Our School

-Rather than taking conventional classes for letter grades, Gibson Ek students learn through self-directed and guided projects, incorporating core academic content along the way.
+Rather than taking conventional classes for letter grades, Gibson Ek students learn through authentic projects, community internships, and competency-based assessment rather than courses or grades.
 Certificated staff support and evaluate work through a set of core competencies focused on mastery-based learning.
 Two days a week, students intern with regional businesses and organizations to explore career interests and develop authentic project work with a working professional.

 Our complex and dynamic world needs people who can take initiative, think critically, persevere through failures, and collaborate in diverse communities.
-For this reason, we use Stanford University’s “design thinking” model as a framework for student projects.
+For this reason, we use Stanford University’s “design thinking” model – centered on empathy and prototyping – as a framework for student projects.
+With a strong focus on growth mindset, we believe learning happens in community – both within our school walls and through deep engagement with the broader community around us.

 We are …

-- a leading innovator in the worldwide Big Picture Learning network of schools, tapped to lead professional development in our region around our cutting-edge model
+- a leading innovator in the worldwide Big Picture Learning network of schools, tapped to lead professional development in our region around our future-forward model.

 - a key member of the national Mastery Transcript Consortium, helping to pilot the portfolio-based, narrative transcript portal now commonly used by universities to evaluate applicants from project-based schools worldwide